Multi-Family Property Management in Moreno Valley and the Inland Empire

 Vacancy in a multi-family property has an outsized impact on cash flow.
 A single vacant unit in a fourplex eliminates 25% of gross income.
 Minimizing vacancy time — from tenant notice through re-lease — is the most direct way to protect multi-family investment returns.

-Beechwood Realty's vacancy protocol begins the moment a tenant provides notice: we confirm the vacate date, begin marketing immediately (often before the unit is vacant if the current tenant cooperates with showings), line up the vendor schedule for turnover work, and have the unit listed on 30+ platforms by the day of vacancy or within 48 hours of turnover completion.
+Magnolia Property Management's vacancy protocol begins the moment a tenant provides notice: we confirm the vacate date, begin marketing immediately (often before the unit is vacant if the current tenant cooperates with showings), line up the vendor schedule for turnover work, and have the unit listed on 30+ platforms by the day of vacancy or within 48 hours of turnover completion.
 In active IE markets, well-priced units in good condition fill within 2 to 3 weeks of listing.

 Financial Reporting for Multi-Family Owners